Thermoregulation: Variations due to human menstrual cycles

 During the follicular phase (which lasts from the first day of menstruation until the day of ovulation), the average basal body temperature in women ranges from 36.45 to 36.7 C. Within 24 hours of ovulation, women experience an elevation of 0.15–0.45 C-change due to the increased metabolic rate caused by sharply elevated levels of progesterone.
 The basal body temperature ranges between 36.7–37.3 C throughout the luteal phase, and drops down to pre-ovulatory levels within a few days of menstruation.
 Women can chart this phenomenon to determine whether and when they are ovulating, so as to aid conception or contraception.

 Variations due to fever

 Fever is a regulated elevation of the set point of core temperature in the hypothalamus, caused by circulating pyrogens produced by the immune system.
 To the subject, a rise in core temperature due to fever may result in feeling cold in an environment where people without fever do not.

+Fever and behavioural fever can enhance immune defence, however there are some caveats.